 Risks of Gastric Bypass Surgery: Anastomotic Leaking

 As with any surgery, gastric bypass carries some risks.
 Complications of surgery include infection, blood clots, and internal bleeding.
-Another risk is that the anastomosis, the new connection created in your intestines during the bypass surgery, will leak.
+Another risk is that the anastomosis, the new connection created in your intestines during the bypass surgery, will not fully heal and will leak.
 Leaking of digestive juices and partially digested food through an anastomosis is one of the most serious complications after bypass surgery.

 Gastric bypass overview

 Gastric bypass is the most common type of weight-loss surgery.
 During bypass surgery, a loop of your intestine is cut and brought up and reconnected to an area in your stomach.